-For psychiatrists Australia presents excellent job prospects.
+For psychiatrists, Australia presents excellent job prospects.
 And it really has been this way for a long, long time.
-As a Fellow of the Royal Australian and New Zealand College of Psychiatrists (RANZCP) you can literally work anywhere in Australia and pretty much in any particular field, whether that be general psychiatry or something specific like child and adolescent psychiatry or working in public or private or even both.
-Having spent a fair amount of my career filling to positions in psychiatry I wanted to share my experience and advice with you.
+As a Fellow of the Royal Australian and New Zealand College of Psychiatrists (RANZCP) you can literally work anywhere in Australia and pretty much in any particular field, whether that be general psychiatry or something specific like a child and adolescent psychiatry or working in public or private or even both.
+Having spent a fair amount of my career filling positions in psychiatry I wanted to share my experience and advice with you.

 In answer to the key question.
 How does one become a psychiatrist in Australia?
-Well, to work as a psychiatrist in Australia, you must obtain Fellowship of the Royal Australian and New Zealand College of Psychiatrists (the RANZCP).
-For locally-trained doctors, this involves completing a medical degree, at least one year internship and a minimum of 5 years of training with the RANZCP.
+Well, to work as a psychiatrist in Australia, you must obtain a Fellowship of the Royal Australian and New Zealand College of Psychiatrists (the RANZCP).
+For locally-trained doctors, this involves completing a medical degree, at least one year internship, and a minimum of 5 years of training with the RANZCP.
 For specialist international medical graduates (IMGs) you must apply to the RANZCP for specialist recognition of your overseas training and experience.

 Let’s look at psychiatry careers now in a bit more depth.

 There are lots of job vacancies for both local as well as overseas trained psychiatrists in Australia.

 There are lots of job vacancies for Psychiatrists in Australia (as there is in most other parts of the world).
 Mental health is a growth area, although arguably it’s more accurate to say that we are just now realizing how important it is relative to somatic medicine.

 This all makes the task of those recruiting to Psychiatry positions tricky.
 I have had personal experience with this in past roles and have been quite successful in managing to put together strategies to fill positions.
 In Australia, it is quite common for recruiters to have a strategy of filling positions from international medical graduates (IMGs).